dorythecat/TransforMate/docs/commands/transformation/transform.md

              exclusive to that channel.
 On the contrary, if it isn't provided, the transformation will apply for all the server's channels, except any that are blocked.

-- `brackets`: A string with the format of "<front brackets>text<back brackets>".
-              Only works in servers that have enabled this feature, and will make the transformations exclusively happen when the brackets are used, similar to the working principle of TupperBox.

 - `copy`: A valid Discord User.
 If provided, will copy the transformation data, including modifiers from said user.
 All the other parameters can still